valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 ## Special encoding of small aggregate data types

-Since Redis 2.2 many data types are optimized to use less space up to a certain size.
+Many data types are optimized to use less space up to a certain size.
 Hashes, Lists, Sets composed of just integers, and Sorted Sets, when smaller than a given number of elements, and up to a maximum element size, are encoded in a very memory-efficient way that uses *up to 10 times less memory* (with 5 times less memory used being the average saving).

 This is completely transparent from the point of view of the user and API.